DoJeon1/DoJeon1.github.io/README.md

 TO DO <br/>
 - dark mode/light mode settings? <br/>
 - edit/change profile picture to match color scheme <br/>
-- change site format to have distinguishable sections <br/>
 - add backspace animation and cursor for the typing animation